LuxLang/lux/documentation/book/the_lux_programming_language/chapter_10.md

 Well, we don't have to.
 There are actually many nice tools for making our lives easier.

-One nice resource within our reach is the `library/lux/macro/code` module, which contains a variety of functions for building `Code` values, so we don't have to worry about cursors and variants and all that stuff.
+One nice resource within our reach is the `library/lux/macro/code` module, which contains a variety of functions for building `Code` values, so we don't have to worry about locations and tags and all that stuff.

 But, even with that, things would get tedious.

 Imagine having to generate an entire function definition (or something even larger), by having to call a bunch of functions for every small thing you want.

 Well, don't fret.
-The Lux Standard Library already comes with a powerful mechanism for easily generating any code you want and you don't even need to import it (i.e. it's in the `library/lux` module).
+[The Lux Standard Library](https://github.com/LuxLang/lux/tree/master/documentation/library/standard) already comes with a powerful mechanism for easily generating any code you want and you don't even need to import it (i.e. it's in the `library/lux` module).

 ```clojure
 ...
 Quotation as a macro.